Mnemba Atoll is a beautiful small exclusive island, surrounded by colorful reefs.

 Graceful wall/ drift dive - Dive site for Advanced divers

 Jackfish is one of the most amazing dive sites on the east side of Mnemba Atoll.

 The wall starts at 15 meters and drops down to a maximum of 50 meters.
 At the wall, you will find big caves full of huge ornate spiny lobsters, snappers, groupers, and soft corals.

 Regularly spotted in this area are eagle rays, huge Napoleons, Barracuda, Reef sharks, big balls of Jackfish, Schools of Rainbow runners, and Blotched Stingrays swimming at the bottom.

 Diving at Jackfish spot is only possible with good weather conditions.

 Dive site for experienced divers

 This beautiful dive site is situated on the west side of Mnemba where you will dive the channel between Zanzibar and Mnemba Atoll.

-Here you will find huge (15 meters in height) hard coral formations with lots of fish and soft corals.
 Looking at the channel side, you can find some Reef Sharks, schools of Spade fish, Rainbow runners and different kind of Stingrays.